liamchalcroft/SynthStrokeSPM/README.md

 SynthStroke is a powerful toolbox for SPM (Statistical Parametric Mapping) that performs automated stroke lesion segmentation on brain MRI images using deep learning techniques.

+*Note: This tool is currently in a very early alpha state and is likely to have bugs or unexpected failure cases.
+We warmly welcome users to test the tool on their own data and report any issues on GitHub.
+Your feedback and bug reports will help us improve the tool's reliability and functionality.*

 ## ✨ Features

 - Automated stroke lesion segmentation